SHI-Labs/Matting-Anything/INSTALL.md

   ```

 ## Gradio Setup
-You can setup the gradio demo locally by simply running
+You can set up the gradio demo locally by simply running
 ```bash
 python gradio_app.py
 ```
-to launch and play with the demo.
+to launch and play with the demo based on the SAM ViT-B model.
 We support 3 prompt types in the local Gradio app for MAM：

-1. **scribble_point**: Click an point on the target instance for matting.
+1. **scribble_point**: Click a point on the target instance for matting.
 2. **scribble_box**: Click on two points, the top-left point and the bottom-right point to represent a bounding box of the target instance.
-3. **text**: Send text prompt to identify the target instance in the `Text Prompt` box.
+3. **text**: Send a text prompt to identify the target instance in the `Text Prompt` box.

 We support 2 background types to support image composition with the alpha matte output:

 1. **real_world_sample**: Randomly select a real-world image from `assets/backgrounds` for composition.
-2. **generated_by_text**: Send background text prompt to create a background image with stable diffusion model in the `Background Prompt` box.
+2. **generated_by_text**: Send a background text prompt to create a background image with the stable diffusion model in the `Background Prompt` box.

-You can alsp play with the demo online at [HuggingFace](https://huggingface.co/spaces/shi-labs/Matting-Anything).
+You can also play with the demo online at [HuggingFace](https://huggingface.co/spaces/shi-labs/Matting-Anything).